 Inspect the seal components for wear, scoring, grooves, and other damage that might cause leakage.
-Clean and polish the shaft sleeve, or replace it if there are nicks or cuts on either end.
 If any components are worn, replace the complete seal; never mix old and new seal parts.

-If a replacement seal is being used, remove it from the container and inspect the precision finished faces to ensure that they are free of any foreign matter. and O-rings with water or a very small amount of light lubricating oil, and apply a drop of light lubricating oil on the finished faces.
+If a replacement seal is being used, remove it from the container and inspect the precision finished faces to ensure that they are free of any foreign matter.

+To ease installation of the seal, lubricate the bellows and O-rings with water or a very small amount of light lubricating oil, and apply a drop of light lubricating oil on the finished faces.
 Assemble the seal as follows, (see Figure 5).